chen-teaching/teaching/mathstats_f2022/syllabus.md

 ## Accommodations and Accessibility

 While participation in and engagement with the course is necessary, I recognize that not everyone has the same learning needs.
 I am happy to work with you directly, or with you in conjunction with the Center for Student Accessibility (CSA) to accommodate your individual needs.
 This includes accommodations for religious/cultural holidays, learning needs, sickness, etc.
+Please reach out to me with any concerns.

 ## Grading